Wix is one of the most popular generic website builders out there and the main reasons for its popularity are ease of use and affordable pricing.

 What this also means is that you yourself have to take care of things like end-user experience and mobile responsiveness which can be tricky for an average non-techie creator.

 Now, the Wix editor isn’t that user friendly and isn’t ideal for designing members area which makes the matter even worse.

 Another issue is that the core Wix platform allows you to just create a members area and for everything else, you’ll have to find and use an app (like an extension) from the Wix App marketplace.

 While there aren’t many apps which will be useful for a membership site, there are a few that you’ll be using if you create a Wix membership site.

 For example, Wix app store has a Pricing Plans app which allows you to create multiple pricing tiers and access levels for your membership site.

 Although adding functionality to your Wix membership site with apps might seem pretty easy, a major problem with this is that most of the apps aren’t true apps.
-This means that you’ll get to add IFrames instead of a real functionality to your website.
+This means that you’ll get to add IFrames instead of real functionality to your website.